Festivals & Fun

 Round Barn Blues is a bi-annual blues fest featuring legends and newcomers from across the country, all converging to perform at the historic “Round Barn” built in 1913.
 Famous BBQ, burgers and refreshments are available in the concession area.

 Homecoming events for Truman State University, A.T.
 Still University (Founder’s Day), and Kirksville High School take place each fall.
 The largest event, Truman’s homecoming parade, is a popular with many visitors!
-Festivities also include football games, music performances, fireworks, and the Rotary “Taste of the World” event.
+Festivities also include football games, music performances, and fireworks

 Winter (December, January, February)